 Fannie Mae’s mission is to facilitate equitable and sustainable access to quality affordable rental housing, and rent payment reporting has been identified as a tool to create a more equitable housing system.
 Some jurisdictions including the State of California now require landlords to offer positive rent reporting to their residents.
 This pilot is part of Fannie Mae’s Equitable Housing Plan and Duty to Serve plan for 2022.

 How do borrowers sign up?

 There are three fintech partners in the pilot program: Esusu, Jetty and Rent Dynamics.
 Visit this page to learn more about the fintech partners and connect with them to get started.
 These partners will confirm eligible loans/properties with the Fannie Mae Multifamily product development team.
-To learn more about the servicer reimbursement process, view these instructions.

 What costs can borrowers expect to incur after the pilot?

 Each vendor has a different fee structure.
 Detailed cost analysis can be found on the webpage here.
 On average, the cost for a property is about $1.50/unit/month (which will be annualized).
 There are also some onboarding fees that vary from vendor to vendor.

 What happens if a renter doesn’t make their rental payment on-time?

 We are only reporting positive payments to the credit bureaus.
 Vendors may offer different programs to support renters with late or missed payments.
 Review the specific vendor’s offerings to understand how a missed rental payment is handled.